ecofriendly homestead

 Signs of potassium deficiency are small and misshapen fruits or stressed plants (PDA).

-what do the fertilizer numbers mean?
+What do the fertilizer numbers mean?

 The numbers are how many pounds of each nutrient would be in a 100 pound bag.
 For example, a 4-4-4 blend has 4 pounds of nitrogen, 4 pounds of phosphorus and 4 pounds of potassium in 100 lb bag of that particular fertilizer (OSU).

-other important nutrients for plant growth
+Other important nutrients for plant growth

 In addition to nitrogen, phosphorus, and potassium, there are several other important nutrients for plant growth.